aromanowski/AtEnrich/README.md

 In cluster mode, enrichment across all clusters can be evaluated:

 ```
-atenrich --mode cluster input_filename output_string
+atenrich --mode cluster input_filename output_prefix
 ```

-Here, 'cluster_filename' is a plaintext file of the form:
+Here, 'cluster_filename' is a tab-delimited plaintext file of the form:

 ```
 locus_id_0  cluster_label_for_locus_id_0